Biden says 'we have to act' after Texas school shooting

 “I’m here on this floor to beg — to literally get down on my hands and knees — to beg my colleagues,” he said.

-Murphy said he was planning to reach out to Texas Republican Sen. John Cornyn after the two had teamed on an earlier background check bill that never became law.
+Murphy said he was planning to reach out to Texas Republican Sen. John Cornyn after the two had teamed on an 2021 effort to toughen background check requirements that never became law.
 He said he would also reach out to Texas’ other Republican Sen. Ted Cruz.

 “I just don’t understand why people here think we’re powerless,” Murphy said.
 “We aren’t.”